ATTPC/attpc_engine/docs/user_guide/getting_started.md

 beam_energy = 184.131 # MeV
 ```

 Now were ready to define our kinematics Pipeline.
 The first argument of the Pipeline is a list of steps, where each step is either a Reaction or Deacy.
 The first element of the list must *always* be a Reaction, and all subsequent steps are *always* Decays.
 The residual of the previous step is *always* the parent of the next step.
 The Pipeline will attempt to validate this information for you.
 We also must define a list of ExcitationDistribution objects.
 These describe the state in the residual that is populated by each Reaction/Decay.
 There is exactly *one* distribution per step.
-There are two types of predefined ExcitationDistributions (ExcitationGaussian and ExcitationUniform), but others can be implemented by implementing theExcitationDistribution protocol.
+There are two types of predefined ExcitationDistributions (ExcitationGaussian and ExcitationUniform), but others can be implemented by implementing the ExcitationDistribution protocol.
+Similarly, we use PolarUniform to define a uniform polar angle distribution from 0 degrees to 180 degrees in the center of mass frame (technically, this is from -1 to 1 in cos(polar)).
 We also define our KinematicsTargetMaterial, which includes our gas target, as well as the allowed space within the target for our reaction vertex (range in z in meters and standard deviation of cylindrical &rho; in meters).

 ```python
 pipeline = KinematicsPipeline(